Dr-Haritha/Dr-Haritha/README.md

 ### Hi there 👋

-I am a Technical Writer and GIS analyst with a Ph.D. from the Indian Institute of Technology Gandhinagar (IIT-GN) and over four years of experience translating complex data into clear, usable insights through technical documentation, data analysis, and visualization.
+I am a **communications specialist working at the intersection of technical communication, spatial data analysis, digital product design, and knowledge management.** I hold a Ph.D. from the Indian Institute of Technology Gandhinagar (IIT-GN) and have over four years of experience translating complex research and technical workflows into **clear, accessible documentation and digital knowledge products**.

 ### I specialize in
 * Analytical and research writing